hilverd/vagrant-ubuntu-oracle-xe/README.md

 Vagrant or provisioner configuration.
 The latter has the same purpose as this project but uses Ubuntu 11.10.

-Thanks to Charles Walker, Matthew Buckett, Richard Kolb, and Steven Hsu for various contributions.
+Thanks to Charles Walker, Jeff Caddel, Matthew Buckett, Richard Kolb, and Steven Hsu for various contributions.

 ## Requirements